Pixelmation/Monster_Chan/Profiles/Loca_Mocha_Bio.md

 </p>

 <p>
   Once she reached junior year, she discovered the rave scene and it all went to (good) shit.
+Every night she could get away with it, She went out and forgot about the rest of the world.
+For a good few months she would end up missing morning classes from getting blackout drunk, completely baked, or when she felt like having extra fun trying a new drug some lucky dealer offered her.
+She never allowed herself to get genuinly addicted to anything, taking tolerence breaks fairly often for one thing or another.
+Her older sisters were worried regardless though, and eventually tried to get her to at least tone it done and graduate.
+She complied, but her raving never stopped.
+More recently, she's been trying to get her older sister Vanilla Lite to come out of her shell and enjoy herself, though it hasn't gotten very far.
 </p>